 Turkey Vultures don’t build full nests.
 They may scrape out a spot in the soil or leaf litter, pull aside obstacles, or arrange scraps of vegetation or rotting wood.
 Once found, many of these nest sites may be used repeatedly for a decade or more.

 The Turkey Vulture's distinctive slow, teetering flight style probably helps the bird soar at low altitudes, where it is best able to use its nose to find carrion.
 At other times they may soar high on thermals and form mixed flocks or kettles.
 On the ground they move with ungainly hops and are less agile than Black Vultures.
 Often, especially in the morning, they can be seen standing erect, wings spread in the sun, presumably to warm up, cool off, or dry off.
 Outside of the breeding season, Turkey Vultures form roosts of dozens to a hundred individuals.
 When Turkey Vultures court, pairs perform a "follow flight" display where one bird leads the other through twisting, turning, and flapping flights for a minute or so, repeated over periods as long as 3 hours.
 Migrating flocks can number in the thousands.
 At carcasses, several Turkey Vultures may gather but typically only one feeds at a time, chasing the others off and making them wait their turn.
 Despite their size, Turkey Vultures are often driven off by smaller Black Vultures, Crested Caracaras, Zone-tailed Hawks, and other species.Back to top

-Turkey Vultures have been increasing in number across North America since the 1980s.
-Before that, they were threatened by side-effects of the pesticide DDT.
-Today they are among the most common large carnivorous birds in North America.
+Turkey Vultures increased in number across North America from 1966 to 2014, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 18 million with 28% spending some part of the year in the U.S., 9% in Mexico, and 1% breeding in Canada.
+The species rates a 5 out of 20 on the Continental Concern Score.
+Turkey Vulture is not on the 2014 State of the Birds Watch List.
+These birds were threatened by side-effects of the pesticide DDT, but today they are among the most common large carnivorous birds in North America.
 However, because they live on rotting meat, like California Condors, they can fall victim to poisons or lead in dead animals.
 The main concern is lead shot that ends up in carcasses or gut piles left by hunters.
 The animals eat the shot and eventually suffer lead poisoning.
 Other threats include trapping and killing due to erroneous fears that they spread disease.
 Far from it, vultures actually reduce the spread of disease.Back to top

 Turkey Vultures are accustomed to living near humans and snacking off of our leavings.
 You will often see them in farm fields or hanging out next to the road.
 However, they are not likely to be in your backyard unless something has died or else you have a very large backyard.Back to top